astronomer/astro-blog/posts/astronomer-registry.md

 But it doesn't stop there.
 The value of the provider framework also extends beyond the Airflow user to the service provider itself.

 The data ecosystem loves Airflow, as it allows service providers to fit their tools into highly-contextual pipelines that help enable broader business outcomes.
-An easy plug-and-play architecture allows folks to use tools the way they're *meant* *to be used,* which produces a more favorable outcome for all downstream data users.
+An easy plug-and-play architecture allows folks to use tools the way they're *meant to be used*, which produces a more favorable outcome for all downstream data users.

 So we've made it easy for the data ecosystem get involved with the Airflow community.
 With a [sample repository](https://github.com/astronomer/airflow-provider-sample/tree/main/sample_provider) and support from the Astronomer team, anyone, from a major technology company to an individual developer writing DAGs, can publish a provider on the Registry *from any public repository*.
 The Registry aggregates and curates the best bits of the ecosystem so that developers can easily discover and access the integrations they need.